Dale Brown (basketball): Superstar era: 1989-1993

-Brown reached the Final Four with a talented, veteran team in 1981.
+Brown reached the Final Four with a veteran team in 1981.
 He then made it again with a team of mostly overachievers in 1986.
-Now, he had the opportunity to see what he could do with bona fide superstars.
+Now, he had the opportunity to work with the superstars.
 Unfortunately for Brown, these years arguably proved to be the most disappointing of his LSU career.
 It was during these years that the "Master Motivator" label backfired on him.
 By the end of the 1992 season, Brown was known as a coach who could get the most out of his least talented teams, but did not get the best results with NBA caliber talent.

 Chris Jackson, Stanley Roberts and Vernel Singleton came to LSU in 1988–1989 (Roberts was not eligible to play that season.)
 Shaquille O'Neal and Maurice Williamson (son of former NBA and ABA star John Williamson) came in 1989–1990.
 Jamie Brandon committed to LSU in 1991–1992.
 Future NBA first-round choice Geert Hammink was Shaq's backup at center before becoming an all-conference player in 1993.
 Of these recruits, Jackson, Roberts, O'Neal and Brandon were McDonald's All Americans.
 Jackson, a sophomore, and freshmen Roberts and O'Neal only played one year together.

 Jackson, who later converted to Islam and changed his name to Mahmoud Abdul-Rauf, was the first of these recruits to become a star.
 He exploded on the scene to become an All-American in his freshman year.
 He was the leading scorer in the nation and still holds the record for a freshman, averaging 30.2 points a game.
 Jackson and fifth-year senior Blanton led LSU to a 20-win season in 1989.
 The Tigers, however lost in the first round of the 1989 NCAA tournament to UTEP, led by future NBA star Tim Hardaway.